jessecomeau87/Boot/README.md

 - The next 6 bytes are for Optional Code.

 - The next 64 bytes (4 x 16) are for four Partion Code.

+- The last 2 bytes are for Boot Signature, `0x55, 0xaa`.

+- Explain:

 - The BIOS iterates through the Master Boot Record/Boot Sector, the first 512 bytes.